HactarCE/NDCell/docs/custom-rules/spec/constants.rst

   The number of dimensions in the simulation.

-  :status: Not yet implemented
+  :status: Fully implemented
   :type: integer

+.. data:: STATECOUNT

+  The number of unique cell states in the simulation.

+  :status: Fully implemented
+  :type: integer

 .. data:: FALSE

   The value ``0``.

-  :status: Not yet implemented
+  :status: Fully implemented
   :type: integer

 .. data:: TRUE

   The value ``1``.

-  :status: Not yet implemented
+  :status: Fully implemented
   :type: integer